 Mutual authentication of the non-AP STA and AP can be achieved by demonstrating knowledge of a shared secret, where the shared secret is a password or pass phrase.
 The 802.11 specification defines a simultaneous authentication of equals (SAE) protocol for this purpose.

 The connection process begins with a 4-way authentication exchange comprising a 2-way commit exchange followed by a 2-way confirm exchange.
-With the commit exchange, the non-AP STA sends an SAE Authentication frame and the AP responds with an SAE Authentication frame.
+With the commit exchange, the non-AP STA sends an SAE Authentication frame, and the AP responds with an SAE Authentication frame.
 With these two frames each side commits a single guess at the password.
 This is followed by a second 2-way exchange where the non-AP STA sends an SAE Authentication frame and AP responds with an SAE Authentication frame.
 These two frames confirm that the other side’s password guess was correct.

 Following successful completion of the 4-way authentication exchange, the non-AP STA sends an Association Request frame to the AP and the AP responds with an Association Response frame.
 Cypher suites are negotiated with this exchange.